learn-co-curriculum/python-p3-environment-setup/README.md

 ## Key Vocab

-- **Virtual Environment**: A virtual environment is a directory tree which contains Python executable files and other files which indicate that it is a virtual environment.

-- **Dependency**: A software dependency is a code library or package that is reused in a new piece of software.
+- **Module**: a file containing Python definitions and statements.
+A module's functions, classes, and global variables can be accessed by other modules.
+- **Package**: a collection of modules that can be accessed as a group using the package name.
+- **`import`**: the Python keyword used to access data from other packages and modules inside of the current module.
+- **PyPI**: the **Py**thon **P**ackage **I**ndex.
+A repository of Python
+packages that can be downloaded and made available to your application.
+- **`pip`**: the command line tool used to download packages from PyPI. `pip` is installed on your computer automatically when you download Python.
+- **Virtual Environment**: a collection of modules, packages, and scripts that can be activated or deactivated at any time.
+- **Pipenv**: a virtual environment tool that uses `pip` to manage the modules, packages, and scripts that you intend to use in your application.

 ***

 ## Introduction

 In this lesson we will talk about environment tools like pyenv and pipenv.
- These tools allows us to separate different python environments for all kinds of use cases.
-This is useful when we need an isolated environment with libraries and specific versions of python.
+ These tools allows us to separate different Python environments for all kinds of use cases.
+This is useful when we need an isolated environment with libraries and specific versions of Python.

 ## Pyenv